kieranjol/DCPtranscoder/README.md

 # DCPtranscoder
 Functional proof of concept, with file open and file save as dialogs! <br>
+Tested in Ubuntu and OSX.
+Should work in windows and if not, why not!? aka I'll test it later. <br>

 Future plan: - include the following but allow selection of output codecs.<br>